NexwayGroup/foobator/junior/leap-years.md

 Write a function that takes year as an int and returns boolean to indicate if the year is a leap one.
 Do not use built-in PHP functions to detect leap year.
-Provide some protection against bogus parameters.
+Provide basic protection against bogus parameters.

 Comment relevant pieces of code only.
 Use doc blocks to document parameters and return types.